etalab/plan-ogp-2015-2017/en/README.md

 # For a Transparent and Collaborative Government: French National Action Plan 2015-2017

-This book is a digital version of the French national action plan 2015-2017, published within the [Open Government Partnership (OGP)](http://www.opengovpartnership.org/).
+This book is a digital version of the French national action plan 2015-2017, published as part of the [Open Government Partnership (OGP)](http://www.opengovpartnership.org/).

 The source code of this e-book is available at the following repositories (select one):